Why Buy A Desktop Humidor?

 Invest In Reliable Humidifiers

-Meanwhile, most humidors are equipped with either floral foam-style humidifiers.
+Most humidors are equipped with floral foam-style humidifiers.
 Occasionally, more expensive humidors may feature silica gel beads.
 However, these aren’t much better.

 We only rely on humidifiers that offer two-way humidity control, which means that they absorb excess moisture and maintain a consistent level.
 Overall, we favour using Boveda’s humidity packs in our humidors.

-Not only do they provide reliably consistent RH levels, their two-way humidity process diffuses moisture evenly throughout the humidor rather than within a fixed radius.
+Not only do they provide reliably consistent RH levels, but their two-way humidity process also diffuses moisture evenly throughout the humidor rather than within a fixed radius.

 For larger humidors, there are 320g packs that can be used with a mounting plate for a cubic foot of storage space.
 Otherwise, most will fare well with a 60g pack for every 25 cigar capacity that can be neatly presented holder.